 1. PURPOSE OF THE REPORT

-The purpose of the report is to provide Members with five Wales Audit Office ("WAO") reports, including the Annual Improvement Audit 2016/17.
+1.1 The purpose of this report is to provide Members with the opportunity to consider the progress made in respect of five reports of the Wales Audit Office, including the Annual Improvement Report 2016/17.

 2. RECOMMENDATIONS